donbright/font_to_svg/README.md

 Truetype fonts consist of a group of characters layed out in a file.
-The truetype file format is very complicated, with various issues related to character sets, glyph indexes, duplicated positions, etc etc etc. font2svg uses the Freetype library to make it easy to deal with those problems and to load the file into memory.
+The truetype file format is very complicated, with various issues related to character sets, glyph indexes, duplicated positions, etc etc etc. font_to_svg uses the Freetype library to make it easy to deal with those problems and to load the file into memory.